dtbe/roo-mate/README.md

 This extension relays messages to the Roo Code LLM.

-1.  **Open the `roo-relay` folder in VS Code:**
+1.  **Open the `roo-lay` folder in VS Code:**
-    Open a new VS Code window and select `File > Open Folder...`, then navigate to `roo-mate/roo-relay`.
+    Open a new VS Code window and select `File > Open Folder...`, then navigate to `roo-mate/roo-lay`.
 2.  **Run in Development Mode:**
     Press `F5`.
-This will launch a new VS Code Extension Development Host window with the `roo-relay` extension active.
+This will launch a new VS Code Extension Development Host window with the `roo-lay` extension active.

 ## How it Works

 The `discord-logger` bot listens for messages.
 When it's mentioned, it compiles relevant message history and writes it to a file (`roo_code_input.json`).
-The `roo-relay` VS Code extension watches this file.
-When the file changes, `roo-relay` reads the content and passes it to the Roo Code LLM via the VS Code API.
+The `roo-lay` VS Code extension watches this file.
+When the file changes, `roo-lay` reads the content and passes it to the Roo Code LLM via the VS Code API.
 The LLM then processes the message and can respond using its own Discord MCP tool or trigger TTS via ElevenLabs MCP.